 Succulent Plant Selection for Growing Indoors

 First, it's important to choose the right succulents.
 Not all succulents will tolerate the lower light levels indoors, even on your sunniest windowsill.
 Here are some succulent options for growing indoors:

-Indoor succulents need a pot with good drainage holes.
+Indoor succulents need pots with good drainage holes.
 It's very important that excess moisture is allowed to escape, as waterlogging is a death sentence for succulents.
-They also need a gritty, free draining mix that doesn’t hold too much moisture.
-Yates Specialty Potting Mix and Succulents, feeding them for up to 2 months.
-They're super easy to use - just insert a spike into the potting mix, midway between the plant stem and the pot edge, so they sit just below the surface of the potting mix.
-No measuring or mixing, and they're out of sight.
+They also need a gritty, free draining mix that doesn’t hold on to too much moisture, try Yates Specialty Potting Mix and Succulents.

 One of the insect pests that plague many succulents is mealy bugs.
-These sap sucking menaces appear as powdery mounds on stems and leaf bases and can lead to leaves yellowing and distorting, poor plant health and also sooty mould disease, due to the sweet honeydew that mealy bugs excrete.
-A few mealy bugs can be gently scraped away, for larger infestions, take - Cacti & Succulents is ideal, as it's a coarse, fast-draining mix, that's been tailor made for cacti and succulents.
-It also contains a biostimulant for plant and root health and controlled release fertiliser to feed your succulent for up to 6 months.
+These sap sucking menaces appear as powdery mounds on stems and leaf bases and can lead to leaves yellowing and distorting, poor plant health and also sooty mould disease due to the sweet honeydew that mealy bugs excrete.
+A few mealy bugs can be gently scraped away, but for larger infestations take the succulent outside into a shady spot, spray the mealybug infested leaves and stems with Yates Nature's Way Vegie & Herb Spray and allow the spray to dry before bringing the plant back inside.
+Repeat spray each week as required to get mealy bugs under control.

 When watering succulents, avoid watering the leaves (water the potting mix directly) as wet leaves can lead to diseases.
 And only water when the potting mix feels dry.
 Over-watering is one of the quickest ways to kill your succulent.
 And apart from Rhipsalis, don't grow succulents in a humid bathroom - they're desert plants, not rainforest dwellers!